silshack/spring2014/_posts/2014-01-31-stringsandlists.md

 11.
 This next one is again the code from the text, which finally explained to me how to do this type of thing after a long period of confusion.
+All the tests yielded "Pass", of course.

 ```